purefunctor/purescript-dissect/README.md

 Fork [ m - m - m ]
 ```

-This is, in essence, one way to do a `map`{.verbatim} operation, but
+This is, in essence, one way to do a `map` operation, but with the added
-with the added benefit of being able to perform it in a stack-safe
+benefit of being able to perform it in a stack-safe manner, as we\'ve
-manner, as we\'ve essentially factored out recursion, and we\'re really
+essentially factored out recursion, and we\'re really only concerned
-only concerned with plucking out and planting new values into
+with plucking out and planting new values into structures.
-structures.
-Unfortunately, its cost is that we must describe this
+Unfortunately, its cost is that we must describe this process ourselves
-process ourselves by defining data types that correspond to the
+by defining data types that correspond to the intermediate states of
-intermediate states of where the hole currently is.
+where the hole currently is.

-In reality, the `right`{.verbatim} function has the following type:
+In reality, the `right` function has the following type:

 ``` purescript
 right